mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 than that manageable by humans.
 They also have slightly superior hearing and night vision.
 Otherwise, they are one of the most human-like of all alien species, excepting, of course, the Vargr (who are, after all, genetically-altered mammalian stock originally from Earth).

-Early Terran explorers regarded the Aslan as ‘lion- like’ and the simile has stuck ever since, although the Aslan bear only a passing resemblance to terrestrial lions.
+Early Terran explorers regarded the Aslan as 'lion- like' and the simile has stuck ever since, although the Aslan bear only a passing resemblance to terrestrial lions.
 Nonetheless, this early misnomer has influenced a great deal of human thinking about the Aslan, including terminology (the use of pride to translate ahriy, for instance) and ascribed behaviour – which is not at all leonine.

 Characteristics Aslan Travellers have the following modifiers applied to their characteristics: STR+2, DEX-2.